 Reverse osmosis water filters that contain carbon block filters can remove up to 98% of the chlorine in your water supply.
 In fact, reverse osmosis is the most effective source of water filtration that exists.

 Buying more face cream isn’t going to cut it.
 Installing a water filtration system that removes the chlorine from your water will, though.
-If you don’t have the resources to install a water system throughout your entire home, chlorine shower filters are another option that can save your skin.

 While we love natural skincare products, we know that applying more face cream won’t save our skin from the damaging effects of chlorine.
 What we do know, however, is that our skin is radiant and wrinkle-free since we started cleansing with filtered water.